 1. You’ll Get Rich Quick Dropshipping

 The most popular dropshipping myth is that you’ll get rich quick.
 There are tons of YouTubers making false promises so that they can sell you their course, earn affiliate commissions, and make money off of you.
 Not getting any results from their recommended tactics is one of the reasons why people quit dropshipping.
-At Oberlo, all of our content (even our best stuff) is free.
+At this blog, all the content (even our best stuff) is free.
 Why?
 So that you can succeed.
 If you really want to take an online course to learn you should check out Shopify’s free dropshipping course.

 So how long does it take to get rich once you start dropshipping?
 Well, with my most successful store – and keep in mind, this came after a handful of failures – I only made $1,659.70 my first month.
 It’s a pretty decent side hustle income but it wasn’t enough for me to quit my 9 to 5 job.
 In that first month, I had stumbled across my winning product but struggled to scale my ads to generate more income.
-I literally asked the Founder of Oberlo, Tomas Slimas (we were a lot smaller back then), for help with scaling my Facebook Ads.
-And even after following his advice, it would take months before I felt like I was succeeding.
 By my 10th month, my store made $76,515.21 in revenue.
 Dropshipping allows us to live comfortable lives, but we didn’t become millionaires doing it.
 Though a hard-working few do.

 2. Everyone Succeeds Dropshipping